zanvoy/backend-mimic-assessment/README.md

 With the mimic dict, it's fairly easy to emit random text that mimics the original.
 Print a word, then look up what words might come next and pick one at random as the next work.

-For fun, feed your program to itself as input.g
+For fun, feed your program to itself as input.